bhudgens/blog/_pages/about.md

 ### What does Alexis do for work?

-I started off working as a lifeguard for six years, managing a number of pools and guards.
-After getting burnt out, I spent a year as a hostess/waitress for a local cafe.
-Once I hit the year mark, I quit and looked for something that could become a career.
+I started off working as a lifeguard for six years managing a number of pools and guards.
+I spent a year as a hostess/waitress for a local cafe.
+I stopped working at the cafe after a year and looked for something that could become a career.
 That's when I ended up at the company I work for now.
 I started as the front desk/office manager, and within three months was transferred to work on the helpdesk assisting with users computer troubles.
-Just this last August, I was given an incredible opportunity to transfer into our development team.
-I am now working on automating onboarding and offboarding processes, and upgrading our databases to keep up with modern technology.
-And who knows after that!
-I could work on anything from automation scripting to app development and machine learning.
-The company we work for is encouraging of personal learning, growth, and development.
-Our team also has the flexibility to work from home, or in our case, pretty much anywhere.
+Last August I was given an incredible opportunity to transfer onto our development team.
+I am now working on the automation of our onboarding and offboarding processes and upgrading our databases to the latest versions.
+Who knows after that!
+I may work on anything from automation-scripts to machine learning.
+The company we work for encourages personal growth and development.
+Our team also has the flexibility to work from anywhere which gives me the luxury to travel.

 ### Our Hobbies

-**Alex:** Since childhood, I have been an addict reader.
+**Alex:** I have been an addict reader since childhood.
 I love reading books on fantasy, science fiction, and fiction in general.
-In free time, I'm often found with my nose in a book.
-I also enjoy hiking, and look forward to the opportunities we now have to hike all across the country.
+I'm often found with my nose in a book in my free time.
+I also enjoy hiking and look forward to the opportunities we now have to hike all across the country.

 **Ben:**